cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_terminology.rst

 | Usage: “I dare say,” interpolated her employer
 | Definition: (mathematics) insert (an intermediate value or term) into a series
 | by estimating or calculating it from surrounding known values.
+|
+| symmetric
+| Definition: made up of exactly similar parts facing each other or around an axis; symmetrical.
+| Usage: The structure is completely sysmetric.